SoulCalDan/Low-Latency-Gamecube-Controller-to-USB-Adapter-for-Switch-1-2-and-PC/README.md

      PC polling rate natively at 1000Hz in both GC and PC Modes <br>     Switch 1|2 polling rate is console limited at 125Hz
 3. Fix Gamecube NSO joystick calibration with a press of a button.
 4. 4 player support, for games like Super Smash Bros Ultimate and the catalog of Gamecube NSO multiplayer games.
 5. Native Dolphin emulator support.
-No driver changes, no need to reconfigure polling rate, it just works.
+No driver changes, no need to reconfigure polling rate, just plug and play.
 6. Separate firmware available to configure the adapter in PC Mode to act as a XBOX360 controller on Windows/Linux, with 1000Hz native polling.
 7. Fully open source FPGA Verilog code, PCB schematics, 3D printed case, and firmware update tool.